Anarchy Comics: The Complete Collection

 The Masonic Myth

 For several years now, we've been seeing an upsurge of mostly fanciful books on the Knights Templar and Freemasonry.
-Jay Kinney's new book, The Masonic Myth: Unlocking the Truth About the Symbols, Secret Rites, and History of Freemasonry, offers something different: a journey of discovery into the real facts (and mysteries) of Masonry's history and symbols.
+Jay Kinney's recent book, The Masonic Myth: Unlocking the Truth About the Symbols, Secret Rites, and History of Freemasonry, offers something different: a journey of discovery into the real facts (and mysteries) of Masonry's history and symbols.
 A heavily researched, yet highly readable overview of what Freemasonry is really about.
-Release date from HarperOne was September 8, 2009.
+Released by HarperOne in September, 2009.
 You can order from Amazon by clicking on the cover or link in the title above.

 "... a book which has the excitement of a thriller with the benefit of being factual.
 This is real-life (as opposed to "reality") Freemasonry.
 And it's a great story!" — Jim Tresner, 33° Grand Cross, Book Review Editor, The Scottish Rite Journal

 My first book is back in print.
 Newly published by Quest Books, Hidden Wisdom: A Guide to the Western Inner Traditions is available in a new revised edition.
 It is co-authored by Richard Smoley and Jay Kinney, Quest Books (paperback, $18.95, ISBN: 0835608441).
 Hidden Wisdom provides a highly readable survey of the esoteric spiritual and occult traditions of the West, including Kabbalah, Gnosticism, Alchemy, Magic, Mysticism, Sufism, Hermeticism, and numerous other paths.
 Online reviewers at Amazon.com have given it 4 1/2 stars, while Larry Dossey, M.D. has said "this book is a treasure.
 Highly recommended."
 This book represents a distillation of the research and inquiry that the authors undertook as editors of GNOSIS Magazine.